 But you know what?
 Not everyone wants to change.

-And while that’s the way I’d like to deal with family stress, by learning healthier ways to get along, I can’t make someone join me.
+And while I’d like to deal with family stress by learning healthier ways to get along, I can’t the others join me in that.

-And why is it that I offer that kind of grace to a friend, but struggle to do so with a family member?
+And why is it that I offer so much grace to a friend, but struggle to do so with a family member?

 How to deal with family stress